AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 	self assert: (p feed: { 0 .
 0 }) equals: 0.
 	self assert: (p feed: { 0 .
 1 }) equals: 1.
 	self assert: (p feed: { 1 .
 0 }) equals: 1.
 	self assert: (p feed: { 1 .
-1 }) equals: 1
+1 }) equals: 1.
 ~~~~~~~

 The method `testTrainingOR` first creates a perceptron with some arbitrary weights and bias.
 We successfully train it with the four possible combinations of the OR logical gate.
 After the training, we test the perceptron to see if it has actually properly learn.

 In `testTrainingOR`, we train the perceptron 40 times the complete set of examples.
 Training a perceptron (or a large neural network) with the complete set of examples is called _epoch_.
 So, in our example, we train `p` with 40 epochs.
+The epoch is the unit of training.

 *EXERCISE:*
 - What is the necessary minimum number of epochs to train `p`?
 You can try to modify `25` by a lower value and run the test to see if it still passes.